Boxwood (Buxus Sempervirens)

 There is no antidote.

-At the beginning of any therapy for intoxications, decontamination is performed, provided it still seems reasonable in terms of timing and is appropriate to the severity of the intoxication.
+At the beginning of any therapy for intoxications, decontamination is performed, provided it is still reasonable in terms of timing and appropriate to the severity of the intoxication.

-Boxwood poisonings are rather rare in dogs and cats, and since buxine tastes bitter, usually only a small amount of substance is ingested.
+Boxwood poisoning in dogs and cats is rather rare, and since Buxine tastes bitter, usually only a small amount of the substance is ingested.

-The therapy is symptomatic and serves to alleviate the symptoms of the gastrointestinal tract.
+The therapy is symptomatic and aims to alleviate the symptoms of the gastrointestinal tract.

 Supplement

 The treatment of boxwood poisoning follows the general principles of toxicology and aims to prevent further toxin absorption, eliminate already absorbed toxins, and control symptoms.
-Since no specific antidote for boxwood alkaloids exists, therapy is primarily symptomatic and supportive.
+Since no specific antidote exists for boxwood alkaloids, therapy is primarily symptomatic and supportive.

-Decontamination is at the beginning of treatment, provided the poisoning is recent (within 1–2 hours after ingestion).
-In conscious animals, induction of vomiting can be done with apomorphine (dog) or xylazine (cat).
-Activated charcoal (1–4 g/kg body weight) is then administered orally to bind unabsorbed toxins.
-In severe poisoning or if the animal already shows symptoms, gastric lavage under general anesthesia may be considered.
+Decontamination is at the beginning of treatment, provided the poisoning is recent (within 1-2 hours after ingestion).
+In conscious animals, Vomiting can be induced with apomorphine (dogs) or xylazine (cats).
+Subsequently, activated charcoal (1-4 g/kg body weight) is administered orally to bind unabsorbed toxins.
+In severe poisoning or if the animal is already showing symptoms, gastric lavage under general anesthesia may be considered.

-Symptomatic therapy includes infusions with crystalloid solutions to promote renal elimination and to correct dehydration and electrolyte disturbances.
-For seizures, anticonvulsants such as diazepam (0.5-2 mg/kg i.v.) or, for persistent seizures, phenobarbital are used.
-Antiemetics such as maropitant are used to control vomiting and nausea.
+Symptomatic therapy includes infusions with crystalloid solutions to promote renal elimination and to correct dehydration and electrolyte imbalances.
+For Convulsions, anticonvulsants such as diazepam (0.5-2 mg/kg i.v.) or, for persistent Seizures, phenobarbital are used.
+Antiemetics like maropitant are used to control Vomiting and Nausea.

-In cases of cardiovascular symptoms, monitoring with ECG and blood pressure measurement may be necessary.
+For cardiovascular symptoms, monitoring with ECG and blood pressure measurement may be necessary.
 Bradycardia is treated with atropine, while vasopressors may be indicated for hypotension.
-In severe cases with respiratory paralysis, mechanical ventilation may be required.
+In severe cases with Respiratory paralysis, mechanical ventilation may be required.

-Accompanying hepatoprotective measures such as the administration of S-adenosylmethionine or silymarin should be considered to protect the liver from toxic damage.
-Monitoring kidney function is also important, as boxwood alkaloids can have nephrotoxic effects.
+Concomitant hepatoprotective measures, such as the administration of S-adenosylmethionine or silymarin, should be considered to protect the liver from toxic damage.
+Monitoring kidney function is also important, as boxwood alkaloids can have potentially nephrotoxic effects.

 Prognosis & follow-up care